 Striking views await you in the gorgeous green valley of Glen Coe.
 This region encompasses the small village of the same name, Glencoe, which sits on the banks of Loch Leven.
 Come here to find yourself surrounded by astonishing natural beauty.

-The landscape here was formed by an ice age glacier and is notable for its high, rounded peaks, which slope smoothly down to the banks of the River Coe.
+The landscape was formed by an ice age glacier.
+It is notable for its high, rounded peaks, which slope smoothly down to the banks of the River Coe.
 Look up to see the famous Three Sisters of Glen Coe, a trio of peaks that will leave you in awe.